andrejsstepanovs/bobik/README.md

 ### Using the Tool as Is

-To use the AI Assistant as is, simply run the `computer.py` script and start interacting with it through the command line interface.
+To use the AI Assistant as is, simply run the `app.py` script and start interacting with it through the command line interface.
 It will run in the loop using default `agent` (depends on model configuration) mode with memory attached.

 ### Using the Tool as a Library

 You can also use the AI Assistant as a library in your own Python projects.
-To do this, you need to import the necessary classes and functions from the `app` package and create an instance of the `Computer` or `ConversationManager` class.
+To do this, you need to import the necessary classes and functions from the `app` package and create an instance of the `App` or `ConversationManager` class.

 The `ConversationManager` class is responsible for managing the conversation between the user and the AI Assistant.
 It provides various methods for sending messages, handling events, and customizing the behavior of the AI Assistant.